mossmanpete/ParadigmCore/docs/tutorial.md

 SEEDS="AB96D9C6ACA18EE587A5DC24783CFBA20636D0E8@bs1.paradigm.market:26656"
 ```

 A local Ethereum client is required for OrderStream validators.
 See previous lesson for parity install instructions.

+Again, all information required to join the current "blind-star" test network can be [found in its repository here](https://github.com/ParadigmFoundation/blind-star-testnet).

 ### Add genesis file